ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

 Billing duration: 24 hours

-Scenario 3: Both IOPS and throughput bursts occur, and billing is based on the larger number of burst I/Os.
+Scenario 3: Both IOPS and throughput burst, billing is based on the larger burst I/O amount.

 Disk billing method